In-Depth Disk Drill for Windows Review (Version 5.0)

 Taking Disk Drill for a Test Drive

 It’s easy to boast about the recovery abilities of Disk Drill 5.
 Therefore, to show you what a typical recovery looks like with Disk Drill, we’re going to take you through a recovery scenario to showcase just how easy it is to use and what it’s capable of.
-This data loss simulation will involve recovering files (of various types, including photos, videos, and documents) from a folder that was permanently deleted from our Windows machine.

 Step 1.
 We launched Disk Drill and selected the disk drive that contained our recently deleted files.